Ingensi/storeit/elasticsearch/README.md

 Here is a concrete example with the following parameters:

 * the common elasticsearch client,
-* a `GenericMapper` with `from` and `to` methods defined though lambdas.
+* a `GenericMapper` with `from` and `to` methods defined with lambdas.
 These methods define how to store and retrieve (from/to key/value map) data from and to elasticsearch,
 * elasticsearch index "app",
 * elasticsearch type "user",